GitGreg228/a2f/README.md

 The script presented here reads the outputs of the Quantum Espresso with these parameters and computes a2f(w).

 It also calculates:
-1. Logarithmic average frequency wlog
-2. Mean square frequency w2
+1. Logarithmic average frequency wlog and mean square frequency w2
-3. McMillan and Allen-Dynes superconducting critical temperature Tc
+2. McMillan and Allen-Dynes superconducting critical temperature Tc
-4. Eliashberg superconducting critical temperature Tc (using a2f kernels)
+3. Eliashberg superconducting critical temperature Tc (using a2f kernels)
-5. Parameters of superconducting state: Sommerfeld constant, upper critical field, specific heat jump, superconducting gap etc.
+4. Parameters of superconducting state: Sommerfeld constant, upper critical field, specific heat jump, superconducting gap etc.
 ---
 ## Usage
 In `src/` dir, run command: